p0xle/Boxie/README.md

 You can disable certain Slash Commands by passing in `isDisabled: true` into the base constructor.\
 ❗Keep in mind that if that users can still see the command, if it was previously registered❗

+Currently implemented functioning Global Commands
+- /free-epic-games (Returning free games for this and the upcoming week. currently in german with no language support)